acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-reusable-module.md

 and provides some encapsulation as each module will export only what it chooses to, so you can change the internals of the module without breaking its users.

-In this example we'll start with the [translator add-on](dev-guide/addon-development/implementing-simple-addon.html), and create a separate module containing the code that performs the translation.
+In this example we'll start with the [wikipanel add-on](dev-guide/addon-development/implementing-simple-addon.html), and create a separate module containing the code that loads the panel.

-## Implementing "translate.js" ##
+## Implementing "wikipanel.js" ##

-In the `lib` directory under your translator's root, create a new file called `translate.js` with the following contents:
+In the `lib` directory under your wikipanel's root, create a new file called `wikipanel.js` with the following contents:

     // Import the APIs we need.
     var request = require("request");